-The (OKR), or what is known as (Objectives and Key Results) is a goal-setting framework designed by Andy Grove, former President, then CEO at Intel as a way to achieve measurable workplace goals through company-wide alignment, agility, and transparency.
+The OKR (Objectives and Key Results) goal-setting framework was designed by Andy Grove, former President at Intel, as a way to achieve measurable workplace goals through company-wide alignment, agility, and transparency.

 Organizations use OKRs to set lofty, ambitious goals at the top of the company, then cascade these goals down, across all levels, to influence the contributions and output of teams and individuals.

 The OKR method is used to drive strategic direction and focus on work that matters, enabling everyone in the organization to move together to achieve common goals.

 Once your objective is defined, key results are used to identify the measurable steps a team or individual will take to achieve that objective.

 Here is an example of a strong OKR:

 OKRs are typically set on an annual and quarterly basis, and will be defined at every level of an organization—starting with the top, senior management, then cascading down to every team and individual.
 This process of cascading goals creates strong alignment across teams and ensures everyone in the company is working in harmony to achieve the same outcome.

 Unlike other traditional goal-setting methodologies, OKRs enable a very specific goal-setting process.